bytesatwork/bytewiki/docs/source/softwaredevelopment.rst

 ####################
 Software Development
 ####################
-The entire development lifecycle is done in-house with transparent project management and customer involvement.
+The entire development life cycle is done in-house with transparent project management and customer involvement.
 We have proven experience in a wide range of industries, including industrial automation and custom solutions for consumer electronics.
 This section helps you step by step initiating the software development process:

 *****
 Image
 *****

-Where do you get the Image for your SD-Card?
+Where do you get the SD card image?
 ===============================================

 byteDEVKIT